cochaviz/zoharcochavi/README.md

 ### Hi there 👋

+My name is Zohar and I'm currently a computer science and engineering student at TU Delft!
+I'm mainly interested in theoretical computer science, but almost everything about computer science is interesting to me.

+I'm currently also playing [battlesnake](https://play.battlesnake.com/u/cochaviz/), so challenge me if you dare! :)

 <!--
 **zoharcochavi/zoharcochavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.